 There are affiliate links in this post.
 As an Amazon Associate I earn from qualifying purchases.
 Please refer to my Disclosure Policy for details.

 Have you ever made your own dog treats?
 There are many, many recipes out there with all different ingredients.
 They can be as simple as two ingredients (oats and peanut butter), and some are more complex than anything I’d make my family for dinner!
 My dog is not a fussy eater, but he does have a sensitive stomach, so I’m careful about what he eats, especially when it comes to snacks.
 I’ve found my dog treats for Ozzie are these sweet potato chews, as they are cheap, easy to make, and dogs love them.

 Feeding a Dog With a Sensitive Stomach

 If you follow me on Instagram, you’ll have seen plenty of pictures of my Superdog, Ozzie.
 He’s an adorable Labrador Retriever/Carolina Hound mix (we think, anyway – like every dog we have had, he was a rescue).
-He’s always had a sensitive stomach, but it seems to be getting worse as he ages.
+The sweet guy has always had a sensitive stomach, but it seems to be getting worse as he ages.
 He’s 8 years old now, for the record.
 And he is truly Oz-some!
 I love this guy!

 While Ozzie is perfect in almost every way, as I mentioned, he does have an extremely sensitive stomach.
 We adopted him from a rescue when he was about a year old, and they in turn had pulled him from a shelter.
 He was a stray for several months prior to that, as a puppy, and we will never be sure if that affected his digestive development.

 All we know is that we have to be very careful what we feed him, or he will get very gassy (it’s disgusting), refuse to eat, and quite possibly leave a mess on the new carpet for me to clean up.
 That’s not real cool.